 For example, Notebook Check has made an estimation of the graphics performance of the new chips.
 The base M1 chip has a 2.6 TF performance.
 However, the base M1 Pro (4.5 TF) and M1 Max (7.8 TF) are a lot quicker, with the M1 Pro being almost twice as fast and the M1 Max being three times as fast as the base M1 chip.

 Another fun thing to mention is that the most powerful M1 Max chip is estimated to be slightly more powerful than the PS5 (10.28 vs 10.40 TF).
-A performance that is very impressive since the new MacBook requires less power and claims to do 21 hours on a single charge.
+A very impressive performance since the new MacBook requires less power and claims to do 21 hours on a single charge.

 Finally, compared to the 2019 Intel MacBook Pro, the M1 Max is almost twice as powerful (multi-core score of 6313 vs 11542).